AlnOo/AllanPortifolio/CONTRIBUTING.md

 5. Run tests and ensure that everything is working as expected.
 6. Commit your changes with a clear and descriptive commit message.
 7. Push your changes to your forked repository.
-8. Submit a pull request (PR) to our main repository, clearly explaining the purpose and details of your contribution.
+8. Submit a pull request (PR) to the main repository, clearly explaining the purpose and details of your contribution.

 Code Style and Standards:
-Please ensure that your code adheres to our coding style and standards.
-Review our style guide and follow the established conventions for formatting, naming, and documentation.
+Please ensure that your code adheres to the coding style and standards.
+Review the style guide and follow the established conventions for formatting, naming, and documentation.

 Documentation:
 Update relevant documentation to reflect your changes.
 This includes README files, code comments, and any other supporting documentation.